Which Canon RF wide angle lens to choose?

 |

 Available from November 2023, the Canon RF 10-20mm f/4L IS STM is an ultra-wide-angle zoom lens for RF-mount full-frame mirrorless cameras.
-With a focal length range of 10-20mm and a constant f/4 aperture, it is the widest angle lens available.
+With a focal length range of 10-20mm and a constant f/4 aperture, it is one of the widest rectilinear zoom lenses available for full-frame cameras.
 Its optical formula is based on 16 elements in 12 groups, including 3 aspherical elements and one UD (ultra-low dispersion) glass element.
 It should also be noted that its 9-blade circular aperture, combined with its minimum focusing distance of 25 cm, makes it a versatile lens for wide and immersive shots.

-This lens is primarily designed for architectural, landscape, interior and even astrophotography.
-Its wide field of view and constant aperture allow detailed rendering.
-Built-in image stabilisation and smooth, silent autofocus are among its strengths.
-On the other hand, its f/4 aperture is better suited to situations where depth of field is more important than brightness.
+This lens is primarily designed for architecture, landscape, interior photography, and even astrophotography.
+Its very wide field of view and constant aperture make it ideal for dramatic, immersive images.
+Built-in image stabilization and smooth, quiet autofocus are among its strengths.
+On the other hand, its f/4 aperture is better suited to situations where depth of field and portability matter more than maximum brightness.

 In short, the Canon RF 10-20 mm f/4 L IS STM is a high-end lens suitable for both professionals and demanding amateurs.
 It is certainly much more expensive than the RF 14-35 mm f/4 L IS USM, but I think its price is justified given its ultra-wide angle and advanced performance.